fpatron/Quilibrium-Dashboard/README.md

     * Upload the dashboard in JSON format
     * Select the various datasources

+4. Create an account on Live Coin Watch
+    * Go to this page: https://www.livecoinwatch.com/tools/api
+    * Copy your API key
+    * Register it on the dashboard, at the top left corner

 Once everything is set up, wait at least 30 minutes to get good metrics on your dashboard :)